Techtonica/curriculum/css/lesson-plan.md

 - Describe several text properties that can be altered using CSS
 - Describe how borders can be styled using CSS
 - Describe the hierarchy of specificity for CSS selectors
+- Describe the different parts of the "Box" model
+- Effectively use the `display` property

 ### Specific Things To Teach
 - CSS selectors